MicrosoftDocs/power-platform/power-virtual-agents/environments-first-run-experience.md

       > The environment needs to be created in a supported region, otherwise you won't be able to use it when creating a copilot.
       > More information: [Supported data locations](./data-location.md).

-1. Specify the details of the dataverse, such as the language, currency type, and security group and then select **Save**.
+1. Specify the details of the Dataverse data store, such as the language, currency type, and security group and then select **Save**.

 1. You'll be returned to the **Environments** tab.
 Select **Refresh** to see the environment.
 You'll also see a notice explaining that it may take a few minutes to fully create the environment.